ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 modprobe ib_ipoib |grep ib_ipoib
 ```

-This shows nothing but the following should be showing something
+This shows nothing, but the following should show something

 ```bash
 ifconfig -a |grep ib